prokoudine/ardour-tutorial/content/getting-started/creating-tracks-and-busses/index.en.md

 {{< figure alt="Tracks" src="en/Ardour6_Tracks.png" >}}

-## What is a bus?
+## What are busses?

 A _bus_ is similar to a track except that it does not contain its own regions.
 You cannot record directly into a bus or drag regions into it.
 However, you can add plugins to a bus and then feed the output of multiple tracks into that bus (see below for details).

+A MIDI bus is similar to an audio bus: no regions, just processing incoming stream of data and outputting processed data.

 The area marked _Master_ in your session is an example of a bus.
 Typically every session has a _Master_ bus.
-All the audio to be exported from your session will be sent to the Master Bus.
+All the audio to be exported from your session will be sent to the Master bus.

 ## How are tracks and busses used?